How to Grow Citrus in Arizona: A Complete Guide

 2. Which size citrus tree is best?

 Choose the correct size of citrus tree for the location and your needs.
-There are often 3 sizes of citrus trees within a variety of citrus.
+There are often 3 sizes of citrus trees within a citrus variety.

 - Standard trees can grow 20-25 feet tall and 16-18 feet wide.